xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [02/2025] I gave a talk at the Intelligent Systems and Network Group, Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!
+Ning will be co-supervised by Prof. Xujiong Ye.

 [12/2025] Invited to join the Executive Committee of the UK Huazhong University of Science and Technology Alumni Association.